Cap-go/website/content/blog/how-to-send-specific-version-to-users.md

 ---
 slug: "how-to-send-specific-version-to-users"
 title: How to send specific update to one user or a group
-description: Allow you user to try beta version without the need of TestFlight, or google beta process, just add a button in your app, and they are in !
+description: Allow you user to try beta version without the need of TestFlight, or google beta process, just add a button in your Ionic app, and they are in !
 author: Martin Donadieu
 author_url: https://twitter.com/martindonadieu
 created_at: 2022-06-17